-Welcome to the Higher Education Administration (HEA) program in the Department of Communication Sciences and Professional Counseling in the Area of Counselor Education and College Student Affairs.
+Welcome to the Higher Education Administration (HEA) program in the Department of Counseling, Higher Education, and Speech Language Pathology.
 The faculty and staff are pleased that you have selected the University of West Georgia (UWG) for the pursuit of your doctoral education.
 We are committed to making this a positive educational, personal, and professional growth experience.